 Singing at open mic's such as Chicago's The Earl of Old Towne and Somebody Else's Troubles where folkies like John Prine hung out fueled her passion for songwriting and performing.

-In November, 1981, Sandy Frazier assembled an incredible cast and crew of talented musicians, singers, dancers and creative artists for two shows in Illinois called Acceptance.
+In the early '80s, Sandy assembled an incredible cast and crew of talented musicians, singers, dancers and creative artists for two shows in Illinois called Acceptance.
 She wrote the original music and score and employed some marvelously inventive people to make a dream come true that all began when, as a teenager, she saw the Brian DePalma film, Phantom of the Paradise by Paul Williams.

 Sandy studied voice under the legendary June Bonner at the Dock Street Theatre in Charleston, SC… but is mostly a self-taught musician, singer/songwriter.